NAME: JULIA MARY BINNEY

 Although I am now officially ‘retired’ from the Baptist Ministry I still seek to serve God, and the local church, in any way I am required (without getting in the way).
 During my time in ‘active ministry’ I was seen as someone God had called and equipped to be a Leader and a Pastor-Teacher within the Church, a dynamic leader whose gifts were prophetic, visionary and transformational.
 Every church that I pastored recognised my teaching gift and each church grew significantly both in numbers and spirituality during my time there.
 I was considered to be a powerful and effective preacher and teacher.
 Hopefully, although now retired, I retain something of these qualities still, gifts that can be used for the glory of God and the blessing of others.
 My heart is still to communicate Biblical truth and the message of Jesus in a relevant and effective way using words and visuals.
 I still enjoy ‘pastoral work’ and spending quality time with individuals helping them to progress in their ‘journey’.
 In latter years I have become very interested (not to say concerned) in the need for local churches to develop into ‘missional congregations’ (rather than remain as ‘self-preservation societies’), particularly the concept of (wherever possible) the local church becoming a ‘community hub church’ serving Christ and the people right at the heart of the community.

-Whilst (like many Baptist-Christians) my roots are in reformed faith, I am also indebted to the renewal movement of the 1960s and 1970s, but am perhaps best described as a radical evangelical who also appreciates other Christian spiritualities.
+Whilst (like many Baptist-Christians) my roots are in reformed faith, I am also indebted to the renewal movement of the 1960s and 1970s, but am perhaps best described as a progressive evangelical who also appreciates other Christian spiritualities.
 I am committed to Ancient-Future Worship – taking the best of the old and the best of the new and blending them into a meaningful whole.
 I am sympathetic to the ecumenical movement and, as well as being actively involved in Churches Together in Beckenham, and Chairperson for two years, I helped set up an ecumenical Street Pastors in Beckenham after being approached by the local police for help.
 I believe that Christians of all denominations (I prefer to think in terms of spiritualities) need to work together if we are to impact society.
 I have always sought to get involved in the local community, serving on the local Residents’ Association, as a school governor, and so on, interpreting the ‘missio dei’ in terms of holistic/integral ministry.
 As a Baptist-Christian I am committed to Association life and believe that interdependency rather than independency should be the watchword of the local church in this direction.

 In the local church, although I have now stepped back from ‘primary leadership’, I see myself as a member of a team and am committed to encouraging the local church in developing team and body ministry.
 I am committed to congregational government but believe this should be understood in terms of community and consensus rather than democracy.
 As such I believe we must be open to hearing God speak through the episcopal figure (apostle or pastor), or presbytery (elders or deacons), as well as through the congregational meeting.
 I believe that the local church needs to be a missionary congregation, whilst retaining its commitment to Pastoral care and discipleship.